USGS Groundwater Information: Branch of Geophysics

 Temperature has long been recognized as an important water-quality parameter.
 Differences between temperatures in a stream and surrounding sediments can be analyzed to trace the movement of groundwater to and from streams and to better understand the magnitudes and mechanisms of stream/groundwater (hyporheic zone) exchanges.
 Figures 3 and 4 show how thermal imaging can be used to rapidly identify, visualize, and quantify differences in water temperature that may indicate groundwater discharging to the surface.
 To learn more about use of heat as a tracer, see "Heat as a tool for studying studying the movement of ground water near streams."

 Figure 3.
 Thermal image displayed as an inset of the true-color photograph taken in the field.
 Thermal image indicates water temperature, where warmer temperatures are represented as red and cooler temperatures as blue.
 The image presents an area where cooler groundwater (blue) may be discharging along a warm stream bank in mid-summer.
+The photo spans an area about 3 meters across.
 The temperature scale is in degrees Celsius.
 USGS/Image by Martin Briggs.

 Figure 4.
 Thermal image indicates water temperature, where warmer temperatures are represented as red and cooler temperatures as blue.
 The image presents an area where warmer groundwater (red) may be discharging into a cooler (blue) stream in late fall at Tidmarsh Farms, Massachusetts.
 (Learn more about the Tidmarsh Farms wetlands restoration and conservation project .)
+The image spans an area about 6 meters across.
 Temperature is in degrees Celsius.
 USGS/Image by Martin Briggs.

 The USGS Branch of Geophysics has sponsored handheld thermal imaging camera technology demonstration and evaluation projects by USGS researchers in around the Nation.
 Examples of recent applications include: